Sikh Confederacy: Decline

 Most of the Sikh principalities established in the 18th century survived until the 19th century, when they were either absorbed or subjugated by the Sukerchakias.
-The Sukerchakias under Ranjit Singh would finally gain pre-eminance amongst all of its contemporary misls, leading to all of their annexations by the Sukerchakias and the eventual formation of a Sikh Empire in 1799.'
+The Sukerchakias under Ranjit Singh would finally gain pre-eminence amongst all of its contemporary misls, leading to all of their annexations by the Sukerchakias and the eventual formation of a Sikh Empire in 1799.'
 Ranjit Singh of the Sukerchakia Misl managed to subdue most of the other misls by the end of the 18th century.
-However, the Phulkian Sikhs and their kingdoms escaped this fate and continued to be independent from the Sukerchakias.'
+However, the Phulkian Sikhs and their kingdoms escaped this fate and continued to be independent from the Sukerchakias.
 In the 19th century, the former misls had lost their political and martial functions, yet their names became caste-markers for certain communities, such as the Thokas adopting the Ramgarhia name and the Kalals adopting the name Ahluwalia.'

 Military

 Each Misl was made up of members of soldiers, whose loyalty was given to the Misl's leader.
 A Misl could be composed of a few hundred to tens of thousands of soldiers.
 Any soldier was free to join whichever Misl he wished, and was free to cancel his membership of the Misl to whom he belonged.
 He could, if he wanted, cancel his membership of his old Misl and join another.
 The Barons would allow their armies to combine or coordinate their defences together against a hostile force if ordered by the Misldar Supreme Commander.
 These orders were only issued in military matters affecting the whole Sikh community.
 These orders would normally be related to defense against external threats, such as Afghan military attacks.
 The profits of a fighting action were divided by the misls to individuals based on the service rendered after the conflict using the sardari system.

 The Sikh Confederacy is a description of the political structure, of how all the barons' chiefdoms interacted with each other politically together in Punjab.
 Although misls varied in strength, the use of primarily light cavalry with a smaller amount heavy cavalry was uniform throughout all of the Sikh misls.
 Cavalrymen in a misl were required to supply their own horses and equipment.
 A standard cavalryman was armed with a spear, matchlock, and scimitar.
 How the armies of the Sikh misls received payment varied with the leadership of each misl.
 The most prevalent system of payment was the 'Fasalandari' system; soldiers would receive payment every six months at the end of a harvest.